Book Now For Christmas 2018Book Now!

 About Our Food

-We're all about choice.
-Good pub food for everyone and all occasions are at the core of who we are and what we do.
-Think generous portions of comforting, traditional, nicely presented pub food.
-Steaks and grills are the big stars of the food menu.
-Pub classics and family favourites support them.
-Moreish sharers, nibbles and salads are ideal if you want a quick bite.
-There's a sprinkling of modern British dishes for those times when you fancy a change but want something you know you'll enjoy.
+Proper, authentic pub food is what we do.
+Think delicious plates of comforting, traditional favourites, with delightfully modern twists.
+Steaks and grills are the stars of our menu.
+Moreish sharers, nibbles and salads are ideal if you want a quick bite, or if you want something a little different try one of our daily specials.
 We promise to always make you feel welcome, whether you're having a beer and nibbles in the bar, or enjoying a more leisurely meal in the dining area.View our Menus

 Our Pub Facilities